The Association of Plastic Recyclers

 REQUIRES TEST RESULTS

-Non-PP barrier materials
+Non-PP barrier materials other than EVOH

 Testing must show that layers and coatings will either separate and be removed from the PP in the recycling process or have no adverse effects on the recycled PP in future uses.
 When used, their content should be minimized to the greatest extent possible.
 Some layers and coatings have been found compatible with PP or are easily separated in conventional recycling systems.
 Companies that are considering such barrier materials and are unsure of their compatibility with recycling should ask their suppliers to provide APR test results.